mathieutanre/gaze_tracking/README.md

    - After running `realtime.py`, the active speaker scores are saved in `scores.pckl`.
 The main script processes these scores, calculates the average for each detected individual, and selects the video with the highest score.

 3. **Head Pose Estimation**:
-   - The selected video is then passed to the `headpose.py` script in the `Opal23` folder to determine the yaw angle of the active speaker's head.
+   - The selected video is then passed to the `headpose.py` script in the `images_framework` folder to determine the yaw angle of the active speaker's head.

 ### Usage